-My doctor suggested that I take aspirin every day because it is protective of the heart.
+My doctor suggested that I take aspirin daily because it is protective of the heart.
 I don’t like to take drugs, but he said a low dose was safe.
-I assume you are against aspirin because it is a drug, but I would like to know for sure.
+I assume you are against DAILY aspirin because it is a drug, but I would like to know for sure.
 He was very convincing.
 I believe other readers would be interested in what you think about this.
 Thank you in advance.

-Aspirin is also useful in primary prevention—it lowers risk of a first heart attack in men and stroke in women (except those with diabetes, according to recent research).
+Daily aspirin is also useful in primary prevention—it lowers risk of a first heart attack in men and stroke in women (except those with diabetes, according to recent research).
 In addition, aspirin improves outcomes when taken during a heart attack or after angioplasty or bypass surgery.

-Of course, aspirin isn’t for everyone.
+Of course, daily aspirin isn’t for everyone.
 Some people are allergic to aspirin, and the drug can cause stomach ulcers and sometimes severe gastrointestinal (GI) bleeding, particularly when taken in larger doses.